ga-curriculum/intro-to-javascript-functions/concepts/README.md

 ### Code reuse

-Functions provide code reuse because they can be called repeatedly.
-For example, a `renderBoard` function might be called every time the data in a board variable is changed.
-This allows us to keep our code DRY.
+Functions help us reuse code by allowing us to run the same set of instructions multiple times.
+For example, a `renderBoard` function might be called every time the data in a board changes.

+This helps us avoid repeating the same code in many places — a principle often called **"Don't Repeat Yourself"** (or DRY).
+Writing code this way makes it easier to read, fix, and update later.

 ### Documentation & debugging